 Funds may be delayed for a number of reasons.
 Students that have completed all paperwork, including loan promissory notes and entrance loan counseling, should expect funds to be disbursed to their accounts within two to four weeks after the beginning of the semester.

 Excess Refund Policy

 A weekly report of credit balances is generated in the CSA Office and vouchers for refunds are processed by noon on Wednesday for a check to be issued by Friday of the same week.
-Students are encouraged to submit an E-check request form to the Business Office (or the CSA Office) in order to have a check electronically deposited into their personal bank account.
+Students are encouraged to submit an E-check request form to the Business Office (Wiley 131) in order to have a check electronically deposited into their personal bank account.
 If there is no E-check form request on file, the check is placed in the student's campus mailbox (or mailed to the student's home address upon request).